mymidjourneyai/my-midjourney-ai-app/README.md

 - [ ] better UI/UX for non-tech background users
 - [ ] multi-language support

 ### Need more features?
-Please check out [the Pro version](https://github.com/iamzifei/midjourney-ai-app/tree/Pro), including features such as payment, user management, complete Midjourney features support and more!
+Please check out [the Pro version](https://github.com/mymidjourneyai/my-midjourney-ai-app/tree/Pro), including features such as payment, user management, complete Midjourney features support and more!
+Will release soon.

 ## How to use